john-craig/timeflip-tracker/README.md

 #### Color Parsing
 Timeflip Tracker uses the [colour](https://pypi.org/project/colour/) library to parse colors specified in its configuration file.
 Per this library, it supports "RBG, HSL, 6-digit hex, 3-digit hex" as ways to specify colors, as well as [W3C color naming](https://www.w3.org/TR/css-color-3/#svg-color) for semantic colors.

+## Usage
+The intended use-case for this project is to collect activity data from a Timeflip device and store it in a database.
+From the database, this information may be queried by other applications, such as Grafana (for which there is an example dashboard here).
+Currently, this project does not support its own UI for displaying Timeflip activity data, nor are there currently any plans to add such a feature, although pull requests are open.

+If the Timeflip device is set onto a facet which is not defined in the configuration, the created event as an activity of "unassigned" and a color of white.